-Usually, gardening is in the fresh air, and it can help your mood. as said before, working under the sunlight also gives us more vitamin D, which affects our mood.
+Usually, gardening is in the fresh air, and it can benefit your mood. as said before, working under the sunlight also gives us more vitamin D, which affects our mood.
 Therefore, gardening is one of the best ideas for those of the elderly suffering from depression.
 Please consider that the sun’s rays can be dangerous, so applying sunscreen, a hat, and sunglasses while working in the garden is necessary.

 Gardening for Seniors with Alzheimer’s Disease

-So far, we have discussed various effects of gardening on seniors’ health, but there are some safety measures that the elderly have to pay attention to while gardening.
+So far, we have discussed various effects of gardening on seniors’ health, but there are some safety measures that the elderly has to pay attention to while gardening.
 Some of these measures are as follows: